Students with Disabilities

 Our Programs For Students With Disabilities

 Metro Schools is devoted to making sure that every student receives the help that they need.
-For this reason, we see to it that each student has an Individual Education Plan (IEP) that addresses their needs and is tailored to their abilities.
-A student’s IEP will serve as a point of reference for all of our team members that interact with them.
-We ensure that every student has an IEP based on present levels of educational performance, as instructionally appropriate.
+For this reason, each student has an Individual Education Program (IEP) that addresses their needs.
+A student’s IEP is an instructional tool for all of our team members that interact with them.
+We ensure that every student has an instructionally appropriate IEP.

 It is essential that we work with our community to ensure we are all advocating for students with disabilities.
 In order to do that we have developed the Exceptional Education Family Council (EEFAC).
 EEFAC is a group of parents of children who